Snapshot testing is an extension of usual expected-vs-actual assertion where the following conditions apply:

 EmailChecker.verifyEmailContent(email, recipient, subject, "/studentCourseJoinEmail.html");

-Snapshot testing is useful for regression testing, e.g. if a change to front-end logic caused the rendered HTML to change, snapshot testing will reflect those changes and it can be checked whether those changes are intended or not.
+Snapshot testing is useful for regression testing, e.g. if a change to frontend logic caused the rendered HTML to change, snapshot testing will reflect those changes and it can be checked whether those changes are intended or not.

 However, snapshot testing should NOT be used to check how a rendered HTML looks like before/during/after interactions, e.g.: